vasanthk/redux-demo/README.md

 * The root reducer might combine the output of multiple reducers into a single tree.
 * The Redux store saves the complete state tree retruned by the root reducer.

+### Usage with React

+React bindings are not included in Redux by default.
+It's available as 'react-redux' on npm and needs to be installed separately.

+It is advisable only  top-level components of your app (such as route handlers) are aware of Redux.
+Components below them should be "dumb" and receive all data via props.

 ### Reference